 If you are unsure about whether your topic qualifies, please submit an outline in the normal way, and you will be advised whether your outline is sufficiently close to the Foundation’s interests to warrant a full application.

-Current areas of interest
+Current areas of interest for Open Door

 - Government, law making and the constitution.
 Recent projects include studies of: the governance of Parliament; and the audit, inspection and scrutiny of government.